 Signed a two-year, $26 million deal with the Tigers in November of 2012.

-Hunter is not in the lineup for Thursday's Grapefruit League matchup against the Braves, the Detroit Free Press reports.
+Hunter is in the lineup for Thursday's Grapefruit League matchup against the Braves, the Detroit Free Press reports.

 To instantly reveal our fantasy analysis of every player – including Torii Hunter – simply subscribe now.